pretix/pretix/doc/api/resources/sendmail_rules.rst

                                                                  pending, ``n__valid_if_pending`` for payment pending but already confirmed, and ``n__pending_overdue`` for pending with payment overdue.
-                                                                 The default is ``["p", "n__valid_if_pending"]``. checked_in_status                     string                     Checked in status to restrict recipients to.
+                                                                 The default is ``["p", "n__valid_if_pending"]``. checked_in_status                     string                     Check-in status to restrict recipients to.
 Valid strings are:
-                                                                 ``null`` or ``""`` for no filtering (default), ``checked_in`` for limiting to attendees that are or have been checked-in, and ``no_checkin`` for limiting to attendees who have not checked-in. date_is_absolute                      boolean                    If ``true``, the email is set at a specific point in time. send_date                             datetime                   If ``date_is_absolute`` is set: Date and time to send the email. send_offset_days                      integer                    If ``date_is_absolute`` is not set, this is the number of days
+                                                                 ``null`` or ``""`` for no filtering (default), ``checked_in`` for limiting to attendees that are or have been checked in, and ``no_checkin`` for limiting to attendees who have not checked in. date_is_absolute                      boolean                    If ``true``, the email is set at a specific point in time. send_date                             datetime                   If ``date_is_absolute`` is set: Date and time to send the email. send_offset_days                      integer                    If ``date_is_absolute`` is not set, this is the number of days